apertus-open-source-cinema/GoogleSummerOfCode/README.md

 options

-./a.out filename.raw12 [-g]
-./a.out filename.raw12 [grey]
+./a.out filename.raw12 -g or ./a.out filename.raw12 grey

 will generate a greyscale png image by default is RGB